ajones/prty/README.md

 ### Configuration 🛠
 PRTY creates a folder in your home directory where it stores configuration and data cache.
 After the first run of the application it will point you a file where you need to add some info.

-You will need to create a github token that has repo read permission on the organizations and repositories that you wish to view.
+You will need to create a github token that has `repo` and `read:org` permissions.

 ```
 cat ~/.prty/conf.yaml